project-sunbird/project-sunbird.github.io/pages/features-documentation/math_function.md

     <td>The <b>Library</b> tab displays the list of extensively used mathematical formulas
     <br>1.Select <b>Library</b> tab
     <br>2.Select the formula from the list
     <br>3.The expression appears in the text box.
-You can append the values, add constants and variables in the text box.
+You can append the values, add constants and variables in the text box
     <br>4.Click <b>Add</b> to proceed.
-The formula is added on the slide in a text box.
+The formula is added on the slide in a text box
     </td>
     <td><img src="pages/features-documentation/images/mathfunction/math-library.png">
     </td>